 Recent decades have brought seismic changes to global higher education.
-Educational leaders labor to sharpen administration, funding, teaching and learning practices in response to an increasingly globalized and technological world.
+Educational leaders labour to sharpen administration, funding, teaching and learning practices in response to an increasingly globalized and technological world.
 The possibilities that this changing landscape may provide are perhaps most exciting for those currently economically disadvantaged and historically underserved by higher education.
-The advent of a knowledge economy and the need to train hundreds and thousands of new students paired with technological developments may help correct inequalities in access and excellence in education.
-This study asks the question: What, however, is the lived reality on the ground?
-Are university …

 Haiti suffered the biggest outbreak of cholera in human history and what happened there demonstrates the larger picture of this disease: the political and social aspects of it, and the fear and suspicions it instils in an entire society.
-The work surrounding the quest for a cure of infectious diseases is mainly a medical one while the social aspects of a disease is the task of anthropology.
-This essay is about the history of medical anthropology and the importance of not just the clinical side of an epidemic but of the human side as well.
-The case-study is cholera and …
+The work surrounding the quest for a cure for infectious diseases is mainly a medical one while the social aspects of a disease is the task of anthropology.